The county of Oxfordshire is among the very best in the country at recycling and composting with a countywide recycling rate of over 58%.

 The ERF processes the type of general waste that would typically be put in kerbside residual waste bins.
 However, some items could damage equipment at the plant or affect how it operates.

-Bulky items such as mattresses, carpets, furniture, and PVC window and door frames will continue to be landfilled.
+Bulky items such as mattresses, carpets, furniture, and PVC window and door frames continue to be landfilled.
 We will be looking for ways to recycle bulky items in the future.

 Ardley ERF operation